Top 20 Facts – The Best Facts about Books

 I have yet to be able to use a spell successfully, perhaps it’s my technique?

-11. To write a novel, it takes around 475 hours.
+11. Writing a novel takes around 475 hours.

 This fact about novel-length is argued quite a lot over the internet.
 Writing the actual novel probably can be completed within 475 hours.
 The average novel is 90,000 words which mean writing 189 words an hour.
 Most people can achieve this.

-However, writing a novel is not just about putting words on some paper.
+However, writing a novel is not just about putting words on paper.
 There is much more to a novel than 189 words an hour.
 All the research that goes into a novel could easily add another 475 hours to this time.

 12. The Holy Bible, Quotations from Chairman Mao Tse-Tung and Harry Potter are the 3 most read books in the world.